3 dead and several injured in an early-morning shooting outside a Reno casino

 The suspect was seen pacing the parking lot of the resort – located less than 3 miles east of downtown Reno – for about 45 minutes before the shooting, a law enforcement official briefed on the incident told CNN.

-At some point, the gunman walked into the resort’s valet area and began shooting, according to Crawforth.
+At some point, the gunman walked into the resort’s valet area and began shooting, Sparks Police Chief Chris Crawforth told reporters Monday.
 The shooting was reported shortly before 7:30 a.m., authorities said.

 “Once at valet, the suspect produced a handgun and pointed it at a group of victims,” Crawforth said.
 “The suspect’s firearm malfunctioned.
 However, he was able to make it operable.
 Once operable, the suspect fired multiple times at the group of victims at valet.”